 Consistent photography is crucial.
 Low budget?
 Use your phone!
 High-resolution settings, natural light and apps like Lightroom (free on mobile and tablet!) make it totally doable.

-Our studies show that plain product shots with a white (or block coloured) background are likelier to be clicked.
+Our studies show that plain product shots with a transparent or white (or block coloured) background are likelier to be clicked.

 We know you put a lot of effort, time and potentially money into your styled shots, but to get that initial click, simple is better.